Disney Plus launched around 16 months ago and the streaming juggernaut has already surpassed 100 million subscribers.

-Combine that with a sleek Disney Plus app and the marketing power of its parent company, and Disney+ is already achieving Disney’s broader goal—that is, compete with Netflix globally for next-generation video consumers.
+Combine that with a sleek Disney Plus app and the marketing power of its parent company, and Disney Plus is already achieving Disney’s broader goal—that is, compete with Netflix globally for next-generation video consumers.

 Can the growth be sustained?
 There are skeptics.
 Equity research firm Needham & Company, for example, has expressed doubt about Disney’s growth projections for Disney Plus.
-And there’s new streaming competition on the horizon for Disney Plus, with AT&T’s HBO Max, and Comcast/NBCUniversal’s Peacock set to debut in the spring, along with Jeffrey Katzenberg’s big mobile video play, Quibi.
+And there’s new streaming competition for Disney Plus, with the recent launches of AT&T’s HBO Max, Comcast/NBCUniversal’s Peacock, ViacomCBS's Paramount Plus and Discovery Inc.'s Discovery Plus.

 As we watch what happens next with the most exciting new OTT platform to emerge in years, here are four things to keep an eye on:

-Disney Plus costs $6.99 a month, or $69.99 with a year-long commitment, after a seven-day free trial.
-Disney Plus subscribers can also bundle Hulu and ESPN+ for a total price of $12.99 a month.
+Disney Plus upped its price for the first time in March.
+Bumping the monthly cost from $6.99 to $7.99 and the yearly commitment from $69.99 to $79.99, after a seven-day free trial.
+The price for Disney Plus's bundle with Hulu and ESPN Plus also went up $1 to $13.99 a month.
 A solo subscription to Hulu goes for $5.99 a month.
 ESPN+ is 4.99.
 The individual prices of those services added together comes to $17.99.
 Thus, bundling saves subscribers $5 a month, a 28% discount.
 Put another way, after the subscription prices for Hulu and ESPN+ are taken into account, bundling subscribers are getting Disney+ for $1.
 Consumers can also get a free year of Disney Plus by signing up with Verizon.
 Netflix, the SVOD service Disney Plus is seeking to destroy—or merely slow down—charges $12.99 for its most popular tier, the HD version that allows two concurrent streams in the home.
 That means Disney+ is nearly half the price of Netflix.
 In an era of ever-escalating programming costs, how long can Disney Plus afford to keep its price point so low?

 As Iger mentioned, a big part of Disney Plus’s early success has been its “four-quadrant” appeal—its ability to bring in all major audience demographics.
 Most major streamers depend on kids’ fare to keep parents paying up.
 And Disney Plus has the most robust kids offering in the streaming biz, from Disney shows like Hannah Montana to Disney Animation classics including Frozen to Pixar movies like Moana, while also factoring in The Muppets and Nat Geo nature show.
 And as the kids age into that all important tween/18-35 demographic, Disney Plus offers even more punch with some of the best of Marvel’s superhero blockbusters and the entire nine-film “Star Wars” saga.
 For the more musically-inclined, there’s also High School Musical: The Series.
 For more mature audiences who are less interested in things that go “bang,” Disney Plus offers classics from the Fox archives and the entire suite if National Geographic programming.
 Perhaps most importantly, there are hits like “Star Wars”-based series The Mandalorian, which span audience age demo, race and economic brackets.
 As Disney Plus reloads The Mandalorian, with season 2 in production, what other four-quadrant hit(s) will bubble up?
 Perhaps it will be the three Marvel-based original series that were promoted with this Super Bowl ad.